Solowise130/alx-frontend/README.md

 How to integrate a video into a webpage
 How to integrate an audio file into a webpage
 How to embed external content
-How to correctly structure an HTML page
+How to correctly structure an HTML page.

 Resources
 https://intranet.alxswe.com/concepts/543